-|Our Windows version||Windows 11|
+|Our Windows version||Windows 10|

 |How long we tested||3 weeks|

 |Number of tested tools||15|

 A lot of data recovery solutions out there offer a free trial that only gets you as far as previewing recoverable files.
 Once you attempt to retrieve them, you’ll get hit with a message asking you to purchase the full version.
 Check if the software has a free version that allows actual recovery.

 Search for deleted data on the disk by cicking the Recover button

 Preview the recoverable files and hit Recover again after selcting those to be restored

 Keep work and leisure separate.
 It’s always a good idea to have a separate computer/laptop for work and general use.
 If you keep installing and uninstalling programs on a machine, it will hasten the rate at which the operating system might break down.
 And when it finally does become unstable, you could lose some important data in the process.